microsoft/BotBuilder-V3/Builder/Node/libraries/latest.md

 ## Release Notes
 The framework is still in preview mode so developers should expect breaking changes in future versions of the framework.
 A list of current issues can be found on our [GitHub Repository](https://github.com/Microsoft/BotBuilder/issues).

+### v0.6.3
+* LUIS changed their schema for the pre-built Cortana app which caused the basics.naturalLanguage example to stop working.
+This build fixes that issue.
+* Updated LKG build and package.json version.

 ### v0.6.2
 * Fixed an issue where Session.endDialog() was eating error messages when a dialog throws an exception.
 Now exceptions result in the 'error' event being emitted as expected.